Bluescreen-yt/Package-manager-CC-T/README.md

 # Features: <b>

-- 🟢 Easy to use
-- ☁️ Simple to publish packages
-- 🏃‍♂️‍➡️ Fast
-- 📥 Simple to install
+- 📥 Simple to install and use
-- 🏅 Package requirements support
+- 🏅 support for packages with dependencies
-- 🗃️ Multifile package support
+- 🗃️ support for packages with multiple files
-- 📑 Multiple package versions support
+- 📑 support for packages with multiple versions
-- 🔓 Open source ( ofc )
+- 🔓 Free and open source
 - 🎖️ can be required and used in others scripts (/bin/pckg/main.lua)
+- ⚙️ custom plugin support

 </b>